Back to glossary

 What are Bottom-Up OKRs?

-Definition: Bottom-Up OKRs (Objectives and Key Results) is a goal-setting approach where team members at various levels within an organization are actively involved in setting the objectives and key results, rather than having these goals solely dictated by top management.
+Definition: Bottom-Up OKRs (Objectives and Key Results) is a goal setting approach where team members at various levels within an organization are actively involved in setting the Objectives and Key Results, rather than having these goals solely dictated by top management.

 Understanding the OKR Framework

-The OKR framework is a robust goal-setting methodology that originated with Intel and was popularized by companies like Google.
-It involves setting clear objectives—ambitious goals that set a direction for the team—and corresponding measurable key results, which track progress towards achieving these objectives.
+The OKR framework is a robust goal setting methodology that originated with Intel and was popularized by companies like Google.
+It involves setting clear objectives—ambitious goals that set a direction for the team—and corresponding measurable Key Results, which track progress towards achieving these Objectives.
 Traditionally, OKRs have been used in a top-down manner, where management determines the goals and communicates them down the hierarchy.
 However, the Bottom-Up OKR approach emphasizes a more collaborative and participative setting of these goals, fostering engagement and creativity from all team members.

 The Benefits of Bottom-Up OKRs